Skip to content

 The UserInfo Endpoint

-authorizationServer.userInfo(req) returns a plain ResponseInterface — a 200 with the claims, or an RFC 6750 bearer error — so every adapter handles it unchanged.
+authorizationServer.userInfo(req) returns a promise of a ResponseInterface.
+This is a 200 with the claims, or an RFC 6750 bearer error.
+Thus every adapter handles it in the usual way.

 INFO

-• The presented access token must have been granted the openid scope.
+• The server must have granted the openid scope for the Access Token.

 ts